Moo-ware/BDO-OutfitBot/README.md

 If you encounter `unexpected result code 34` when attempting to make a purchase, it is normal.
 It simply means that the outfit has gone out of stock, and it is trying to place a pre-order for it when you already have an existing pre-order.

-`unexpected result code -14` means price mismatch, most commonly caused by an outfit not being listed at the capped price.
+`unexpected result code -14` means price mismatch; it is trying to buy an outfit at a non-existent price.
+This error will appear either when PA raises the max price of outfits or when an outfit that hasn't reached its max price yet is listed.

 ## Credits
 decoder.py is by [shrddr](https://github.com/shrddr/huffman_heap)